Guide · How to slow-mo a video on Mac

 How to slow down a video on a Mac

 Want a dramatic slow-motion clip from footage you already shot?
-Here's how to slow a video down on a Mac in about a minute — 0.5× or 0.25×, with the audio kept in tune, no watermark, entirely offline.
+Here's how to slow a video down on a Mac in about a minute — 0.5× or 0.25×, with the audio kept in tune, entirely offline.

 Updated July 2026 · step-by-step